IONOS-WordPress/cm4all-wp-impex/docs/gh-pages/src/impex-cli.md

 #### `profile` option

 An ImpEx import profile defines what data should be imported.
+If not provided, the import will fallback to default import profile `all`.

 > To get a list of available ImpEx import profiles see impex-cli operation [`import-profiles`](#export-profiles)

-You will usually use the predefined `all` import profile.

 #### `directory` argument